KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

 This will change the source of the error to the Cmdlet and hide the internals of your function from the users of your Cmdlet.

-### Re-throwing with Write-Error

-We can also use `Write-Error` to re-throw our exception.

-    catch
-    {
-        Write-Error -Exception $PSItem -ErrorAction Stop
-    }

-This also gives most of the benefits of using `$PSCmdlet.ThrowTerminatingError()` without using `$PSCmdlet.ThrowTerminatingError()`.
-Using `Write-Error` to re-throw will give you the option to turn the exception into a non-terminating error by not including the `-ErrorAction Stop`.

-# Trap

-I focused on the try/catch aspect of exceptions.
-But there is one legacy feature I need to mention before we wrap this up.

-A `trap` is placed in a script or function to catch all exceptions that happen in that scope.
-When an exception happens, the code in the `trap` will get executed and then the normal code will continue.
-If multiple exceptions happen, then the trap will get called over and over.

-    trap
-    {
-        Write-Log $PSItem.ToString()
-    }

-    throw [System.Exception]::new('first')
-    throw [System.Exception]::new('second')
-    throw [System.Exception]::new('third')

-I personally never adopted this approach but I can see the value in admin or controller scripts that will log any and all exceptions, then still continues to execute.

 # Try can create terminating errors